spellshift/realm/docs/_docs/user-guide/terminology.md

 ### Beacon

-A Beacon is an instance of an Agent running in a process.
+A Beacon is an instance of an Agent running as a process.
 Beacons are the underlying unit that can be tasked with instructions to execute.

 ### Host